Websoft9/docker-library/README.md

 The easiest way is install [ Websoft9](https://github.com/Websoft9/websoft9) which can help you running these applications on web-based console.

-Of course, you can also use docker compose to running these application
+Of course, you can also use Docker compose to running these application:

-### Running by docker compose

 1. Make sure you have install the Docker latest or you can install Docker by below script